How to Clean Glass Jars for Reuse

 Step 4 - Scrub and Soak

 Now that we're like a millennial couple afraid of commitment and have removed the label, you'll want to give the jar a good ol' scrub with more focus on the inside of the jar this time.
 Prepare warm water and your cleaning liquid of choice.
-Separate the jar from its lid, place each piece into your soapy water, and soak for 5-10 minutes.
+Separate the jar from its lid and place each piece into your soapy water and soak for 5-10 minutes.

 Scrub glass jar